thu-ml/HiDe-Prompt/README.md

 </div>

-The official implementation of HiDe-Prompt (NeurIPS 2023, Spotlight).
+The official implementation of HiDe-Prompt (NeurIPS 2023, Spotlight) and its generalized version.

 ![illustration_figure](hide_illustration.png)